KnowVal: A Knowledge-Augmented and Value-Guided Autonomous Driving System: Experiments

 \subsection{Ablation}

-\textbf{Ablation on Overall System.} As shown in~\tabref{tab:ablall}, integrating the knowledge retrieval and value model components, as well as incorporating open-world perception and retrieval-guided supplementary perception, consistently reduces the collision rate.
+As shown in~\tabref{tab:ablnusc} and~\tabref{tab:ablb2d}, integrating the knowledge retrieval and value model components, as well as incorporating open-world perception and retrieval-guided supplementary perception, consistently reduces the collision rate.
 Although the deviation from human driving trajectories increases slightly, this does not imply a decline in planning quality.
-We further analyze the effects of varying the numbers of knowledge entries and candidate trajectories.
-As shown in the middle and lower sections of the table, increasing these quantities beyond a certain threshold provides minimal additional benefit, indicating diminishing returns.
+We also analyze the effects of varying the numbers of knowledge entries and candidate trajectories in Appendix C. And we evaluate the robustness to noisy knowledge items in Appendix C.

-\textbf{Ablation on the Value Model.} As shown in~\tabref{tab:ablvalue}, we evaluate several architectures for the Value Model.
-Using BEV images as input processed by CNNs offers the advantage of not requiring model-specific training for each baseline, but yields weaker predictive performance.
-Introducing weighted averaging across disaggregated subscores effectively reduces prediction errors.
-The entry labeled \textit{10K} represents our initial dataset version, which included only trajectories generated by HENet++.
-In the final version, we augmented the dataset with numerous randomly generated low-quality trajectories as negative samples, significantly increasing both scale and diversity.